Sarah Vincent

 About

-I will be joining Boston University Global Development Policy Center as a Post-doctoral Fellow starting August 2024.
-I will be part of the Program on Women’s Empowerment Research of the Human Capital Initiative.
+I am a Post-doctoral Fellow at Boston University Global Development Policy Center.
+I am part of the Program on Women’s Empowerment Research of the Human Capital Initiative, directed by Mahesh Karra.

 In my Job Market Paper, we investigate the impact of a unique coerced male sterilization program introduced in India in 1976 on the rise of violence.
 Using various household surveys and newly digitised historical data sources, we exploit the geographical variation in coercion intensity, and we find that exposure to this program led to an increase in violent crime targeting women, persistent over time.

-References: Siwan Anderson, Renaud Bourlès, Pauline Grosjean, Nathan Nunn and Roberta Ziparo.
+References: Siwan Anderson, Renaud Bourlès, Pauline Grosjean, Mahesh Karra, Nathan Nunn and Roberta Ziparo.